 Official Plan Land Use Designation Composition of Land Use Designation (% of Land Area with Zone Applied) Characterization of Existing Designation and bedrock resources from incompatible land uses.
-Total Land Area Subject to Designation Less Than 1% - Commercial, Community Facility, Residential Zones City is undertaking work related to OPA 11, which aims to reflect recent Provincial Policy changes in the Official Plan.
-A public meeting was held on October 9, 5,810 hectares 2019 to discuss the proposed changes ahead of a future staff recommendation.
+Total Land Area Subject to Designation 5,810 hectares Less Than 1% - Commercial, Community Facility, Residential Zones City is undertaking work related to OPA 11, which aims to reflect recent Provincial Policy changes in the Official Plan.
+A public meeting was held on October 9, 2019 to discuss the proposed changes ahead of a future staff recommendation.
 OPA 11 proposes several changes to the land use designations and policies of the City's Official Plan.
 As this Rural Zoning By-law Review progresses, there will be a need to conform to any future amendments to the Official Plan Aggregate Policies.
 The Sand and Gravel Resource designation on Schedule A is principally zoned agricultural and environmental protection, which is generally appropriate considering that the Official Plan permits agriculture, forestry, and open space uses within the Sand and Gravel Resource designation until licensed extraction is approved.
 Considering that the Bedrock Resource designation is shown as a constraint overlay on Schedule H of the Official Plan, the zoning will have to conform to the underlying land use designation on Schedule A.

 Official Plan Land Use Designation Composition of Land Use Designation (% of Land Area with Zone Applied) Characterization of Existing Designation Development Plan Area Development Plans apply site- specific policies for the development of a given area.
 There are 10 Development Plans that are included in the Official Plan.
-Total Land Area Subject to Designation 20,470 hectares 76.4% - Open Space Zones 19.0% - Environmental Protection Zones 3.5% - Residential Zones Less Than 1% - Agricultural, Commercial, and Community Facility Zones Areas designated Development Plan Area are zoned for a range of uses to reflect the individual nature of each development plan.
-For example, DP-1 applies to singular residential subdivision in Verulam, while DP-7 sets out environmental protection policies for Cranberry Lake in Dalton.
-Open space and environmental protection are the predominant zones within this designation.
-DP-8 applies to the Longford Reserve which is predominantly open space in nature.
-However, it is expected that a variety of other zones apply to this designation given the diversity of uses permitted by the Official Plan.
-Environmental Protection This designation is intended to apply to lands that are subject to flooding, identified as a Provincially Significant Wetland by the Ministry of Natural Resources and Forestry or is unsuitable for development due to physical hazards.
+Total Land Area Subject to Designation 20,470 hectares elopment Plans apply site- cific policies for the elopment of a given area. re are 10 Development that are included in the cial Plan. al Land Area Subject to ignation 19.0% - Environmental Protection Zones 3.5% - Residential Zones Less Than 1% - Agricultural, Commercial, and Community Facility Zones Environmental Protection This designation is intended to apply to lands that are subject to flooding, identified as a Provincially Significant Wetland by the Ministry of Natural Resources and Forestry or is unsuitable for development due to physical hazards.
 Total Land Area Subject to Designation 23,944 hectares 84.3% - Environmental Protection Zones 14.1% - Agricultural Less Than 1% - Commercial, Community Facility, Industrial, Open Space, Residential Zones The Environmental Protection designation is predominantly zoned for environmental protection and agricultural uses.
 Agricultural uses, excluding buildings or structures, are appropriate as these are contemplated by Official Plan.
 The Official Plan does have policies limiting the types of buildings and structures.
 The existence of residential and other zones are likely as a result of recognizing existing structures or buildings subject to Official Plan criteria.